geeh-xx/spring-inheritance/README.md

 For this challenge was used the design pattern strategy and inheritance for define the entities and solid principes For the package definition an adaptation of hexagonal architecture was made.

-A factory class was created which, given the member's type, decides its specification
+A factory class was created which, given the member's type, decides its specification.

+this project is running on http://java-spring-interview-project-rangel-so.us-east-1.elasticbeanstalk.com/swagger-ui/index.html

 ### Prerequisites